vshakitskiy/sakura/README.md

   processed.

 - **Falling Petals (Sending a Response):**\
-  Finally, just as petals fall from a tree at the end of their bloom, the act of sending a response is represented by falling petals.
+  Just as petals fall from a tree at the end of their bloom, the act of sending a response is represented by falling petals.

 <!-- TODO: docs -->